 See below for details about each of these Lunarfest events.

-In 2020 Lunarfest events and activities take place from January 25 (which is New Year’s Day according to the lunar calendar) until February 10.
+In 2020 Lunarfest events and activities took place from January 25 (which was New Year’s Day according to the lunar calendar) until February 10.

-Lunarfest-related activities take place at Oakridge Centre mall, in the plaza outside the Vancouver Art Gallery, at Queen Elizabeth Theatre and at Jack Poole Plaza.
+Lunarfest-related activities took place at Oakridge Centre mall, in the plaza outside the Vancouver Art Gallery, at Queen Elizabeth Theatre and at Jack Poole Plaza.

 Oakridge Centre Mall – Lunarfest Visual Arts

-Most of the event at Oakridge Centre is fairly low key, consisting primarily of displays of Chinese art and craft activities.
+Most of the event at Oakridge Centre is fairly low key each year, consisting primarily of displays of Chinese art and craft activities.
 A number of special events do also take place at the mall.
-2020 events include the following:
+2020 events included the following: